Monthly ETF Commentary

 Harvest Diversified Equity Income ETF

-Outlook | HRIF and HDIF remain defensively positioned with multi-sector exposure and seek to deliver consistent monthly income | Existing macro and policy uncertainties justify having a diversified approach.
+Outlook | HRIF and HDIF remain defensively positioned with multi-sector exposure and high-income strategies to moderate risk | Existing macro and policy uncertainties justify having a diversified approach.

 Harvest Balanced Income & Growth ETF